-- At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
+- 1. At the start of each game, captains from both teams meet at midfield for the coin toss to determine who starts with the ball.
 The visiting team calls the toss. - The winner of the coin toss has the choice of offense or defense.
 The loser of the coin toss has the choice of direction.
-Possession changes to start the second half to the team that started the game on defense. - 3.
-The offensive team takes possession of the ball at its 5-yard line and has three (3) plays to cross midfield.
+Possession changes to start the second half to the team that started the game on defense. - The offensive team takes possession of the ball at its 5-yard line and has three (3) plays to cross midfield.
 Once a team crosses midfield, it has three (3) plays to score a touchdown.
 U6 has four (4) plays to cross midfield and then four (4) to score. - 4.
-If the offense fails to score, the ball changes possession and the new offensive team starts its drive on its own 5-yard line. - If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its own 5-yard line. - 6.
-All possession changes, except interceptions, start on the offense's 5-yard line. - Teams change sides after the first half.
+On the FIRST SET OF DOWNS, the offensive team may choose to go for an optional fourth (4th) down in an attempt to gain mid-field.
+Should the down be successful, the offense will have a new set of three (3) downs only.
+Should the 4th down be unsuccessful, the opposing team gains possession where the ball was last downed.
+If a team does not accept the fourth (4th) down option, the ball goes to the 5-yard line (NOTE: This rule can only be used on the offense's side of the field.
+NO optional 4th down is available after the first down marker.) - 5.
+If the offense fails to score, the ball changes possession and the new offensive team starts its drive on its own 5-yard line. - 6.
+If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its own 5-yard line. - 7.
+All possession changes, except interceptions, start on the offense's 5-yard line. - 8.
+Teams change sides after the first half.
 Possession changes to the team that started the game on defense.